Income & Work

 Your pay rise increases your gross income.
 And like the rest of your income, that extra amount is subject to tax.
 So the increase to your take-home pay is the raise minus the tax on it.

-Take-home increase ≈ Pay rise × (1 − marginal tax rate)
+Take-home increase ≈ Pay rise × (1 − marginal tax rate − Medicare levy)

 A Worked Example

-The 3,375 is real, ongoing extra money — every year.
-It is simply less than the headline 5,000, because part of any income goes to tax.
-Other deductions, such as extra retirement contributions, can also slightly reduce what reaches your account.
+The $3,400 is real, ongoing extra money — every year, for as long as you hold the job.
+It is simply less than the headline $5,000, because part of any income goes to tax.
+Other amounts withheld from pay, such as HELP repayments or salary-sacrificed super, can also change what reaches your account.

 See what a pay rise adds to your real take-home pay.